yowainwright/yowainwright.github.io/drafts/2021-11-30-21-finding-the-right-tool.md

 ## Ailment: Tired Legs

 I've always been a fitness enthusiast.
-I'm an avid runner, surfer, and I do other cardio and kalastenic exercises—like cycling and lifting weights to keep my body fit.
+I'm an avid runner, surfer, and I do other cardio and calisthenic exercises—like cycling and lifting weights to keep my body fit.
 To give this some context, pre-covid I would go to the gym around 3 times a week, run 20-30 miles a week and surf 4-6 times a week.
 Not the most for an active person in Los Angeles but I felt good!

 Once Los Angeles first quarantine hit, the gyms where closed and surfers weren't supposed to surf at the beaches—so I didn't.
 This meant I could run and I did.
 I upped my miles per week from 20-30 to 40-60.
-Initially, I felt okay (considering a padandic with unknown consequences had hit), and was keeping my body in the best shape I could considering the situation.
+Initially, I felt okay (considering a pandemic with unknown consequences had hit), and was keeping my body in the best shape I could considering the situation.
 Besides running a lot, I was working on my bed or placing my laptop on my dresser along with a $10 Ikea chair.

 After a few months of Covid, it became clear that there was no quick end in sight.
 Personally, upping my running miles from 20-30 miles per week to 60+ at my peek had taken a toll on my legs.
 They were always feeling tired.
-My running pace was gettin slower and slower.
-Besides my legs, my back and body has begun to have weird pains from all of my awkward contorsions to work on my bed or make-shift desk.
+My running pace was getting slower and slower.
+Besides my legs, my back and body has begun to have weird pains from all of my awkward contortions to work on my bed or make-shift desk.
 With the help of my girlfriend, now wife I began to make changes to better accommodate my new Covid desk life.

 ## Tools for Tired Legs